 In view of the Government’s announcement that large-scale events will be cancelled for 14 days from 7 January, the Hong Kong Cyclothon, originally scheduled for 16 January, will be cancelled.
 Participants will be informed of the latest arrangements.
 The Hong Kong Tourism Board will closely monitor the situation and decide on a future event date.

 Taking a prudent approach in light of the latest pandemic development, the registration of 'Spend-to-Redeem Local Tours' has been postponed until further notice.
 Click here for details.

 Your well-being and safety is our priority.
 Find tips on staying healthy and get the latest updates on travel advisories.

-As the most densely populated neighbourhood in the world, it’s no surprise that Yau Tsim Mong is jam packed full of hidden shops and experiences.
-From Hong Kong’s first craft beer bar, to hidden artisan shops, and revitalized historic buildings.
+As the most densely populated neighbourhood in the world, it’s no surprise that Yau Tsim Mong is jam-packed full of hidden shops and experiences.
+From one of Hong Kong’s first speciality coffee shops, to hidden artisan shops, and revitalised historic buildings.
 There’s just so much to explore in Yau Tsim Mong.

 Here are some of our top picks.

 Built by local merchant Lui Leung in 1931, this elegant corner tong lau shophouse was originally home to a bone-setting shop and the Lui family’s private residence.
 Its architecture is typical of the hybrid Chinese-Western style of the era, with deep verandahs that allowed for indoor-outdoor living in the days before air conditioning.
 The house managed to survive even as all of its neighbouring buildings were redeveloped, and in 2012, it was restored and converted into a Chinese medicine centre.
 Don’t miss the herbal tea shop and exhibition on the ground floor.